How Much Does it Cost to Charge an Electric Car?

-With more EVs on the road each day, public charging stations have become increasingly common.
+With more electric cars on the road each day, public charging stations have become increasingly common.
 Many stations are part of a larger charging network that works with aggregators as well as manufacturers.

 The pay-as-you-go option is the most common among drivers.
 Pricing is based on either dollar per kWh or simply by the hour.
 In a dollar per kWh scenario, rates can vary depending on several factors such as location, peak times or how the commercial owner of the property has set their rates.
 For instance, a mall may charge 38 cents per kWh.
 Around the corner, a similar charger may be priced at 18 cents a kWh.
 Another may simply be free.
 The hourly model is also used in some locations.
 For instance, instead of charging 49 cents per kWh, charging companies can have a standard $4.99 per hour charge.

-Find a free charging station near you, visit our Charging Station Map.
+To see if GreenCars has a charging station near you, visit our Charging Station Map.